-To explore this fascinating genre, we look at the roots of fantasy art and some of its most famous proponents.
+To explore this fascinating genre, we examine the roots of fantasy art and some of its most famous proponents.

 Fantasy paintings depict supernatural, mythological, or magical themes.
 It is a loosely defined genre not linked to any specific group of artists.
 Instead, the subject matter is essential for fantasy wall art.
 These topics can include mythological or folkloric subjects, mystical spiritualism, or entirely fictional creations.

 Even so, fantasy art is usually figurative.
 “Figurative art” represents people and places in contrast to Abstract Art.
-Fantasy is an essential element of artistic production.
+Fantasy is a vital component of artistic creation.
 Indeed, some of the oldest cave paintings refer to mythical beasts and animals.
 Greek mythology paintings also focus on ancient gods and heroes.

 Greek and Roman mythology particularly inspired painters from the Renaissance art period onwards.
-Its influence is seen in many other art movements, such as Mannerism art, Romanticism paintings, Symbolism, and Surrealism.
+Its influence is evident in many other art movements, including Mannerism, Romanticism, Symbolism, and Surrealism.

 Fantasy art falls under the French title of Le Fantastique.
-It is sometimes called grotesque or visionary art inspired by fantasy literature and ancient texts.
+It is sometimes referred to as grotesque or visionary art, inspired by fantasy literature and ancient texts.
 Despite this, some fantasy paintings take inspiration from personal fantasies, hallucinations, and dreams.
 Reflecting on the links between imagination and madness, Salvador Dali once said the only difference between him and a madman was that “I am not mad.”
 In the modern day, fantasy art often applies to more recent creations from the mid-20th century onwards.

 Fantasy wall art can apply to many different genres of painting.
-Victorian artists, often working in symbolist and Pre Paphaelite styles, focused on inner emotions and mythological scenes.
-For instance, Edvard Munch’s famed The Scream shows his fantastical imaginings and inner turmoil.
+Victorian artists, often working in Symbolist and Pre-Raphaelite art movement styles, focused on inner emotions and mythological scenes.
+For instance, Edvard Munch’s famous painting The Scream showcases his fantastical imaginings and inner turmoil.
 The central character’s anguished face appears against a blood-red sky, reflecting a “scream of nature.”
 For Munch, these feelings pervaded modern existence.

 In an entirely different manner, the Pre Raphaelites paintings include fantastical creations inspired by Greek and English mythology.
-These inspirations included legends of King Arthur, romantic chivalry, and Greek and Roman tales.
+These inspirations included legends of King Arthur, romantic chivalry, and tales from Greek and Roman mythology.
 Similarly, paintings focusing on classical mythology have a long history in Western art.
-These influences appear in early Renaissance works such as Botticelli’s Birth of Venus.
+These influences are evident in early Renaissance works, such as Botticelli’s Birth of Venus.

 Religious Art is also linked to fantasy, as it represents supernatural subjects in a naturalistic manner.
-Nonetheless, scholars don’t usually describe the religious painting as fantasy art.
+Nonetheless, scholars do not usually describe religious art as fantasy art.
 Instead, art historians define this as a separate genre.

 Given the broad nature of fantasy art, there are no hard and fast rules.
 Nonetheless, most fantasy paintings use realistic techniques.
 Realism involves painting subjects and scenes in a naturalistic manner with intense attention to detail.
 Meticulous brushstrokes and gradual blending are common factors.
 Fantasy artwork often has a very smooth surface.
-In the case of Pre Raphaelite paintings, artists use techniques approaching photo-realism.
-John Everett Millais’s painting The Lady of Shalott illustrates the point.
+In the case of Pre-Raphaelite paintings, famous artists employed techniques that approach photo-realism.
+John Everett Millais’s painting, The Lady of Shalott, illustrates this point.

 While fantasy paintings have roots in Greek and Roman mythology, this art genre started in the 16th and 17th centuries.
 Early fantastical artists include the Italian painter Giuseppe Arcimboldo, known for his portrait paintings comprising fruit and vegetables.
 Indeed, Giuseppe Arcimboldo’s Summer 1573 is one of the most unusual portraits ever created.
-On the other hand, William Blake is celebrated for his emotionally charged and visionary oil on canvas painting.
+On the other hand, oil on canvas paintings by William Blake are celebrated for their emotionally charged and visionary qualities.

 Artists like Hieronymus Bosch from the Netherlandish art school also created religious and fantasy art.
 His nightmarish depictions of punishment and hell are particularly memorable.